isomerpages/moe-jpjc/_humanities-and-the-arts/Literature in English/Syllabus & Assessment.md

 <h5><strong>Section B: Prose</strong></h5>
 <p>
 Two questions will be set, primarily focusing on analysis skills.
 One question will be an essay question, the other a passage-based question.
-The candidate will answer one question on one text (<i><strong>Hard Times</strong></i> by Charles Dickens).</p>
+The candidate will answer one question on one text (<i><strong>Hard Times</strong></i>&nbsp;by Charles Dickens).</p>

 <h5><strong>Section C: Drama</strong></h5>
 <p>Two questions will be set, primarily focusing on analysis skills.
 One question will be an essay question, the other a passage-based question.
-The candidate will answer one question on one text (<i><strong>The Changeling </strong></i> by Thomas Middleton and William Rowley).</p>
+The candidate will answer one question on one text (<i><strong>The Changeling</strong></i>&nbsp; by Thomas Middleton and William Rowley).</p>

 <h4><strong>Paper 3: Postcolonial Literature Topic and Pre-20th Century Writing (3 hours - Open Book)</strong></h4>
 <p>In addition to Paper 1, H2 students offer Paper 3, with three texts and sections.